zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 ### Nullifiers

-Nullifiers are special values that are unique for each pair of account + its corresponding intermediate key $\eta$, which don't reveal the data of that account and key.
-In practice, it's simply the hash of the account (all the fields in its structure), accounts index in the sequence, and the intermediate key $\eta$ that the transaction is being invoked with,
+Nullifiers are special hash values that are computed based on account's data and its corresponding intermediate key $\eta$.
+An account's nullifier uniquely identifies the account — yet it doesn't reveal the data of that account or its key.

+More concretely, an account's nullifier is a hash of the account structure (all the fields in it), account's index in the sequence, and the intermediate key
+$\eta$ that the transaction is being invoked with,

 $$
 \textsf{nullifier} = H(\textsf{account}, \textsf{index}, \eta).
 $$

-For each transaction, the user publishes the nullifier of the account that serves as input to this transaction.
+When submitting a transaction, the user publishes the nullifier of the account that serves as input to this transaction.
 The ZeroPool smart-contract keeps the global history of all nullifiers it had seen, and rejects the transaction if its corresponding nullifier was already recorded.
 This way, we make sure that no account can serve as input to a transaction more than once.